marksny13199/Account-Management-System/README.md

 # Account Management System
 It is written in JAVA and build on NetBeans.
-It has a dynamic mysql database which enables it to create database tables without going to mysql command client or phpmyadmin.
+Tables in this database are dynamically configured by the System which enables it to create database tables without going to mysql command client or phpmyadmin.
 In order for it to function:
 1. Extract the mysql-connector-java-8.0.21.zip
 2. Run XAMPP control panel and start Apache and MySQL module